 Since its introduction in clinical practice more than 35 years ago, ESWL has become the standard treatment for urinary calculi.
 ESWL consists of fragmenting calculi within the body using extracorporeal shockwaves without any surgery.
 We believe that the market for lithotripters includes both buyers looking for a sophisticated, higher-priced machine (generally hospitals and larger urology clinics) and buyers looking for simpler and less expensive machines (typically smaller clinics).
 The market for lithotripters is mature and has become primarily a replacement and service and maintenance market in most of the world.
-We believe that companies with a large installed base of ESWL lithotripters will be most successful in the replacement market.
-Consequently, we intend to capitalize on our share of the installed base of ESWL lithotripters to maintain our position in the replacement market for those machines.
+We believe that companies with a large installed base of ESWL lithotripters to maintain our position in the replacement market for those machines.
 Several geographical opportunities remain in under-equipped countries or in some countries where the national health system strategy is being reviewed for hospitals and clinics equipment.
 ESWL is today in competition with less costly stone laser devices.
 Consequently, in order to remain competitive, EDAP integrated stone laser products into its ESWL product range.

-We expect the ESWL division to continue to contribute to the financial results despite the mature of the market, due to revenues from consumables, maintenance contracts and demand for replacement machines.
+We expect the ESWL division to continue to contribute to the financial results despite the mature nature of the market, due to revenues from consumables, maintenance contracts and demand for replacement machines.
 See Item 5, "Operating and Financial Review and Prospects".